Initial evaluation forms

 Release of Information (optional if you would like us to speak with any other professionals beyond your primary care physician, e.g., daycare provider, teacher, psychologist, etc).

-Click here to view our HIPAA Privacy Policies
+Click here to view our Online Privacy Policies and HIPAA Privacy Policies

 What to Expect From Therapy OPS